websight-io/docs/docs/guides/authoring/howlite/index.md

 # Howlite

 !!! info "Howlite"
     Howlite is a sample **component library** for WebSight.
-A sample project that uses those components - called **Luna** - is available in the WebSight docker distribution.
+A sample project that uses those components - called **Luna** - is available in the WebSight Docker distribution.
 Check the [Getting Started](../../../getting-started/quick-start/) page for information on how to run the WebSight local instance using Docker.
 ## Components Authoring Guides

 - [Accordion and Accordion Item](./accordion)